Alamantus/robbie.antenesse.net/about.md

 While I am primarily focused on front end development, most of my work requires a back end, so I have collected a lot of experience in that realm as well.
 My back end experience includes a variety of technologies like plain object-oriented PHP, NodeJS, Apache & NginX, custom databases & SQL, and more.
-These technologies have exposed me to tools like Wordpress, ModX, FlightPHP, MySQL, PostgreSQL, SQLite, Express JS, Certbot and much more.
+These technologies have exposed me to tools like Laravel, Wordpress, ModX, FlightPHP, MySQL, PostgreSQL, SQLite, Express JS, Certbot and much more.

 ### Personally...